Changed traffic conditions for Pacific Highway upgrade

 Additional changes to local roads

-FROM Monday, there will be five days of work at Pimlico, Signata and Satories roads at Pimlico and Blackwall Drive at Coolgardie to carry out electrical work, lighting pole installation, kerb maintenance and trenching work.
-Motorists can expect lane closures, traffic control and short stoppages at times between 6am and 6pm.

-Also from Monday, there will be six days of work on Marozin, Nortons and Whites roads at New Italy and Tuckombil Road at Woodburn to install traffic safety barriers and guard rails, pavement work and to allow access to site.
+From Monday, there will be six days of work on Marozin and Whites roads at New Italy along with Tuckombil, Redgate and Gallon roads at Woodburn to install traffic safety barriers, pavement work and to allow access to site.
 Motorists can expect lanes closures, traffic control and short stoppages at times between 6am and 6pm.

-There will be six days of work at Woodburn-Evans Head Road, Woodburn and Broadwater-Evans Head Road, Broadwater from Monday, to install signposts.
+There will be six days of work at Woodburn-Evans Head Rd, Woodburn and Broadwater-Evans Head Rd, Broadwater from Monday to install signposts.
 Motorists can expect lane closures, traffic control and a reduced speed limit between 6am and 6pm.

-From Tuesday, there will be two days of work on Big River Way and Jubilee and Cameron streets at Maclean to remove traffic volume counting devices.
-Motorists can expect reduced speed limits between 6am and 6pm.